 The balance of the graduate courses required for a degree program may be selected from mathematics, science, and engineering with the approval of the Faculty Advisor and Advisory Committee.
 All courses must carry graduate credit.
 Students should obtain the approval of the offering department when taking courses outside of Mechanical Engineering to be sure that they have the appropriate prerequisites.
 All students are required to submit a degree plan during their first semester.
 Students enrolled in the Ph.D. program are required to complete two math courses and two core courses from two different groups, totaling 4 courses, listed below.
 However, with the approval of his/her advisory committee, core course requirements can be exempted.

 - Course 4

 All Ph.D. students must submit the degree program form to the Graduate School before the second semester of enrollment (this will be enforced by placing a hold on students records).
-The form (obtained from the links below) must be completed using Microsoft Word and sent as an email attachment to the Graduate Assistant in the Advising Office.
-Please read the following instructions before completing the form: Guidelines for Degree Plans.
+Complete the form using Microsoft Word, print it out, sign, obtain the signature of your Ph.D.
+Advisor, and bring your Degree Plan to the Graduate Advisor's Office.

 Once this form is approved by the student’s Faculty Advisor, the Graduate Advisor and the Graduate School, the courses listed on this form become the Official Degree Program for the student, and deviations can only be made when properly justified.
 Students are therefore urged to work closely with their Faculty Advisor when submitting this form.
 Please note that the department is not required to accept any courses taken after the initial semester of attendance unless they have been previously approved as part of the Official Degree Program.